Polish PM accuses EU of blackmail as row over rule of law escalates

 In response, Mr Morawiecki rejected "the language of threats" and accused the EU of overstepping its powers.

-"Blackmail must not be a method of policy," Mr Morawiecki of Poland's ruling conservative-nationalist Law and Justice party told the European Parliament.
+Poles overwhelmingly support being part of the EU, opinion polls suggest, but Poland's right-wing nationalist government has increasingly been at odds on issues ranging from LGBT rights to judicial independence.

-Tuesday's debate covered an unprecedented and controversial ruling this month by Poland's Constitutional Tribunal that in effect rejected the core principle that EU law has primacy over the national legislation of member states.
+The latest row has come to a head over an unprecedented and controversial ruling by Poland's Constitutional Tribunal that in effect rejects the core principle that EU law has primacy over national legislation.

 The case, brought by the Polish prime minister, was the first time that an EU member state's leader had questioned EU treaties in a national constitutional court.

-The head of the European Commission said the situation had to be resolved but she was adamant: "This ruling calls into question the foundations of the European Union.
+The head of the European Commission told the European Parliament the situation had to be resolved but she was adamant: "This ruling calls into question the foundations of the European Union.
 It is a direct challenge to the unity of the European legal order."

+"Blackmail must not be a method of policy," said Mr Morawiecki of Poland's ruling conservative-nationalist Law and Justice party.

-The ruling has raised concerns that Poland - like the UK - could exit the EU in a so-called Polexit.
+The tribunal ruling has raised concerns that Poland - like the UK - could exit the EU in a so-called Polexit.
 But Mr Morawiecki has repeatedly insisted the country has no plans to leave the union.

 "We should not be spreading lies about Polish Polexit," he told the European Parliament.